rbirac/imu_rep_draft/imu_rep_draft.rst

 Namespacing
 -----------

 By convention, IMU output topics are pushed down to a local namespace.
 The primary source of IMU data for a system is published in the `imu` namespace.
-Additional sources, such as secondary IMU type sensors or preprocessed data should be published in alternative `imu_*` namespaces.
+Additional sources, such as secondary IMUs or raw data should be published in alternative `imu_...` namespaces.
 IMU driver implementations should take care to allow convenient remapping of the local namespace through a single remap argument (e.g. imu:=imu_raw), rather than separate remap calls for each topic.

 Rationale
 =========